LotusLotus

 Subhūti said, "Indeed, World-Honored One."

-The Buddha said, "Subhūti, when you see the fools who, for the love of their kinfolk, greedy for a living, adhere to the wrong view of self and its belongings and enjoy accepting offerings from others without any sense of shame and dishonor, you should know that they create only evil karma."
+The Buddha said, “Subhūti, when you see fools who, for the love of their kinfolk, greedy for a living, [wrongly] adhere to the view of self and its belongings, and enjoy accepting offerings from others without any sense of shame or dishonor, you know that they do only evil karma.

-"Ajita, when I expound this Dharma to the sentient beings here under the Four Heavens, by virtue of the spiritual powers of the Buddha, each of them sees Śākyamuni Tathāgata expound the Dharma only to him.
+“Ajita, when I expound the Dharma to the sentient beings here in this small world comprising four large continents, by virtue of the spiritual power of the Buddha, each of them sees [me] Śākyamuni Tathāgata expound the Dharma only to him.
 In the same way, from one heaven to the next, up to Akaniṣṭha Heaven, each of the sentient beings there also says that the Tathāgata pronounces the Dharma only to him.
-It is like this, ranging from a small world with four continents to even a Three-Thousand Large Thousandfold world.
-All sentient beings here have this thought: 'Śākyamuni Buddha has come to be born in my country, and He turns the Great Dharma Wheel only for me.'
-Ajita, in the morning, using great skill, I observe everywhere sentient beings in the immeasurable, boundless worlds and expound the Dharma to those that should be converted.
-In the midday and in the evening, I observe sentient beings impartially with my Dharma-eye and expound all Dharmas in their worlds.
+It is like this, ranging from a small world comprising four continents to even a Three-Thousand Large Thousandfold world.
+All sentient beings think: ‘Śākyamuni Buddha has come to be born in my country, and He turns the great Dharma wheel only for me.’
+Ajita, in the morning, using great skill, I observe everywhere sentient beings in immeasurable, boundless worlds and expound the Dharma to those that should be transformed.
+In the midday and in the evening, I observe sentient beings impartially with my Dharma-eye and expound the Dharma in their worlds.
 Such are the states of innumerable Buddhas!
-All sentient beings that are learning to be Boddhisattvas should train this way.
-Those fools who slander the true Dharma pronounced by the Buddha mistakenly hold their interpretation as true.
-Those who slander the Dharma do not believe in the Buddha.
-Because of this evil karma, they will fall to hell to undergo multitudinous sufferings, never to hear the Dharma.
-Furthermore, Ajita, you should accept and uphold the secret teachings of the Tathāgata and pronounce them widely and skillfully to others."
+All sentient beings that are learning to be Bodhisattvas should train in this way.
+Those fools who malign the true Dharma pronounced by the Buddha adhere to their wrong understanding as the right understanding.
+Those who malign the Dharma do not believe in the Buddha.
+Because of this evil karma, they will fall into hell to undergo multitudinous suffering, never to hear the Dharma.
+Furthermore, Ajita, you should accept and uphold the secret teachings of the Tathāgata and widely pronounce them to others by skillful means.”

-"Mañjuśrī, I do not pronounce the Bodhisattva Action to those who are faithless.
+“Mañjuśrī, I do not pronounce the Bodhisattva action to nonbelievers.
 Nor do I pronounce the pure Dharma to those who are attached to family life.
-Nor do I pronounce the Liberation Dharma to those who adhere to the view of dualism.
-Nor do I pronounce the Casting-off Suffering Dharma to those who adhere to the view of monism.
-Nor do I pronounce the true pure Dharma to those who delight in the mundane world.
+Nor do I pronounce the Dharma of Liberation to those who adhere to the view of dualism.
+Nor do I pronounce the supra-worldly Dharma to those who adhere to the view of monism.
+Nor do I pronounce the pure, true Dharma to those who delight in worldly life.

-The Buddha told Mañjuśrī, "Dharmas such as these are the way of prajñā-pāramitā.
-The words of those fools, which slander the true Dharma of the Buddha, are not in accord with the true pure teachings of the Tathāgata."
+The Buddha told Mañjuśrī, “Dharmas such as these are the way of prajñā-pāramitā.
+The words of those fools, which malign the true Dharma of the Buddha, are not in accord with the pure, true teachings of the Tathāgata.”

-At that time Mañjuśrī asked Buddha, "World-Honored One, as You say, such fools, because they are close to the evil friends, step forward to voice their slander.
-Then, World-Honored One, by what causes and conditions, can they avoid this blunder?"
+Then Mañjuśrī asked Buddha, “World-Honored One, as You say, such fools, because they are close to evil friends, step forward to voice their slander.
+Then, World-Honored One, through what causes and conditions, can they avoid this fault?”

-The Buddha told Mañjuśrī, "For seven years in the distant past, I repented day and night in the six periods the grave sins I had committed with my body, voice, and mind.
-After being purified, it took me ten kalpas to acquire the Endurance in the Dharma.
-Mañjuśrī, you should know that this Sūtra is the Bodhisattva Vehicle.
+The Buddha told Mañjuśrī, “For seven years in the distant past, day and night in the six periods, I repented of the grave sins I had committed with my body, voice, and mind.
+After being purified, it took me ten kalpas to acquire the Endurance in Dharmas.
+Mañjuśrī, know that this sūtra is the Bodhisattva Vehicle.
 It can enable those who have not realized [the truth] to come to realization.
-If those who, having heard the words of this Sūtra, refuse to believe and accept them and even falsely criticize them, they will go down to the evil life-paths.
-Bodhisattvas need to understand and accept my Dharma, and then they can pronounce it to others.
-By accepting and upholding [the Dharma] in this way, one can stay far away from the evil life-journeys."
+If those who, having heard the words of this sūtra, refuse to believe and accept them and even malign them, they will go down the evil life-paths.
+Bodhisattvas need to understand and accept my Dharma, before they can pronounce it to others.
+By accepting and upholding [the Dharma] in this way, one can stay far away from the evil life-journeys.”

-The Buddha told Mañjuśrī, "There are Four Equality Dharmas that Boddhisattvas should learn.
+The Buddha told Mañjuśrī, “There are four equality dharmas Bodhisattvas should learn.
 What are these four?
 First, Bodhisattvas are impartial to all sentient beings.
 Second, they are impartial to all dharmas.
 Third, they are impartial to bodhi.
 Fourth, they pronounce various Dharmas impartially.
-These are the four Equality Dharmas!
-Bodhisattvs should know these four Dharmas, and then explain them to sentient beings.
+These are the four equality dharmas.
+Bodhisattvas should know these four dharmas and explain them to sentient beings.
 The believers will stay far away from the evil life-journeys.
-The non-believers will go down to the evil life-paths.
-If, among good men and good women, there are those who stand firm in these four Dharmas, we should know that they will not have to trek the evil life-journeys.
-There are another four Dharmas [for Bodhisattvas to learn].
+The nonbelievers will go down the evil life-paths.
+If, among good men and good women, there are those who abide in these four dharmas, know that they will not have to take the evil life-journeys.
+There are another four dharmas [for Bodhisattvas to learn].
 What are these four?
 First, their minds do not regress from helping sentient beings.
 Second, they neither disdain nor slander Dharma masters.
 Third, they do not slander the wise.
 Fourth, they always respect everything said by Tathāgatas.
-If good men or good women succeed in training themselves in these four Dharmas, they will never go down to the evil life-paths.
+If good men and good women can competently train in and learn these four dharmas, they will never go down the evil life-paths.

-"Furthermore, Mañjuśrī, Bodhisattvas can take the seven treasures which fill up as many Buddha Lands as the sands of Ganges and make offerings every day for as many kalpas as the sands of the Ganges to as many Buddha-Bhagavāns as the sands of the Ganges.
-Suppose good men or good women can read and recite three times a verse or a stanza in such a wonderful Mahāyāna Vaipulya Sūtra.
-The merit they will gain exceeds that from making the above offerings—The merit earned by those who recite and uphold this Sūtra will be twice as much.
-Suppose there are those who cultivate almsgiving, observance of precepts, endurance, energetic progress, meditation, and wisdom.
-The virtue they have received from cultivating these six pāramitās also cannot compare.
-Mañjuśrī, the name and meaning of such a Sūtra are so vast that they are unequalled.
-You Bodhisattva-Mahāsattvas should study and learn well, accept and uphold, read and recite, and explain it widely to sentient beings."
+“Furthermore, Mañjuśrī, Bodhisattvas can take the seven treasures which fill up as many Buddha Lands as the sands of the Ganges, and make offerings every day for as many kalpas as the sands of the Ganges to as many Buddha-Bhagavāns as the sands of the Ganges.
+If good men and good women can three times read and recite a verse or a stanza in such a wonderful Mahāyāna vaipulya sūtra, the merit they will acquire exceeds that from making those offerings.
+The merit acquired by those who recite and uphold this sūtra will be twice as much.
+Suppose there are those who practice almsgiving, observance of precepts, endurance, energetic progress, meditation, and wisdom.
+The merit they achieve from cultivating these six pāramitās also cannot compare [with that of upholding this sūtra].
+Mañjuśrī, the name and meaning of such a sūtra are so vast that they are unequaled.
+You Bodhisattva-Mahāsattvas should study and learn this sūtra, accept and uphold it, read and recite it, and explain it widely to sentient beings.”

-At that time those in the huge multitude and Bodhisattva-Mahāsattvas who had come from the ten directions all said to the Buddha: "World-Honored One, indeed, indeed, we will accept and uphold it as the Buddha says."
+Then those in the huge multitude and Bodhisattva-Mahāsattvas from worlds in the ten directions all said to the Buddha: “World-Honored One, indeed, indeed, we will accept and uphold it as the Buddha instructs.”

 Mahāyāna Vaipulya Sūtra of Total Retention